High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 Not only can heels cause ingrown toenails and significantly damage your pinky toe, but they can also cause bunions and curled toes due to the squeezing and pressure your toes face in heels.

-Wearing heels lifts your ankles farther off the ground than they naturally are, which also puts you at an increased risk for tripping and twisting your ankle while wearing them.
+Wearing heels lifts your ankles farther off the ground than they naturally are, which increases your risk of tripping and twisting your ankle.

 The higher the heel, the bigger the risk.
 Over time, they can also limit your foot and ankle mobility, making you even more susceptible to injury.